 Technology is an essential piece to making the workplace more accessible for people with disabilities, but how do I get started?
-In support of Global Accessibility Awareness Day (GAAD) during the month of May, this posting includes resource links to help increase awareness of possible steps American Job Centers and businesses can take to integrate technology to further increase access and inclusion for people with disabilities in the labor force.
+In support of Global Accessibility Awareness Day (GAAD) on Thursday May 21, 2020, this posting includes resources to help increase awareness of possible steps American Job Centers and businesses can take to integrate technology to further increase access and inclusion for people with disabilities in the labor force.

-- WIOA: What It Means for Accessible Technology and American Job Centers (AJCs) - Within the Workforce Innovation and Opportunity Act (WIOA), there is a provision stating that all comprehensive AJCs and affiliated sites must be physically and programmatically accessible to individuals with disabilities.
-These resources developed by the Partnership on Employment & Accessible Technology (PEAT) are designed to help AJCs understand tech-related responsibilities to improve access by customers.
+- WIOA: What It Means for Accessible Technology and American Job Centers (AJCs) - Resources developed by the Partnership on Employment & Accessible Technology (PEAT) are designed to help AJCs understand tech-related responsibilities to improve access by customers.